-Prior to starting OTA 240 & 241 you must have completed all OTA core courses and GE courses with a grade "C" or better.
-This experience involves 20 weeks of advanced Fieldwork Level II Experience under the direct supervision of an occupational therapist (OT) or an occupational therapy assistant (OTA) with the student assisting in all phases of practice.
+Prior to starting OTA 240 & 241 you must provide evidence that you have completed all OTA core courses and GE courses with a grade "C" or better.
+(See counseling section for details of the requirements) This experience involves 20 weeks of advanced Fieldwork Level II Experience under the direct supervision of an occupational therapist (OT) or an occupational therapy assistant (OTA) with the student assisting in all phases of practice.
 The 20 weeks of Fieldwork Level II Experience is offered as two separate 10-week rotations in different practice areas.
 Canvas interaction and classroom meetings with the academic fieldwork coordinator are required during this experience.
 Level I fieldwork (clinical practicum 1-3) hours will not count toward OTA 240 or OTA 241.